 In North Lanarkshire, literally thousands of volunteering opportunities are available across all the towns and communities of the locality.
 Volunteering can take place in a variety of settings including schools, community centres, shops….it’s up to you.

 A good first step, one which you may already have made, is to contact Voluntary Action North Lanarkshire if you wish to volunteer in your local area.

 By doing this, you will have the chance to discuss the type of volunteering you might be interested in, what is available in your local area, and ask any questions about becoming involved in volunteering, with a Volunteer Development Adviser.

 Remember, that all VANL staff are employed on the principle that they believe in the values of volunteering and that they will help you as much as they can.

 From there your adviser can help you find a suitable volunteering placement in your local area that involves the kind of things you are interested in.
-You can also drop in and have a chat with one of our advisers at VANL’s south office in Wishaw.
+You can also drop in and have a chat with one of our advisers at VANL’s office in Airdrie.